UKForeignOffice/loi-application-service/docs/automated-a11y-testing.md

 ```
 ### Installing an older version of Chromium

 Cypress out of the box doesn't allow you to visit different urls or domain from the base one in a given test.
-You can read more about that in the [Cypress documentaiton on web secuity](https://docs.cypress.io/guides/guides/web-security).
+You can read more about that in the [Cypress documentation on web security](https://docs.cypress.io/guides/guides/web-security).

 To get around that the following option can be for Chromium based browsers in the cypress.json file: